FedRE: A Representation Entanglement Framework for Model-Heterogeneous Federated Learning: Methodology

 \subsection{Motivation}

 As aforementioned, a key obstacle in model-heterogeneous FL lies in the heterogeneity of local representation extractors, which prevents direct parameter aggregation as done in FedAVG \cite{mcmahan2017communication}.
-To address this challenge, a promising direction is to incorporate client knowledge from multiple clients to train a high-quality global classifier without compromising privacy.
+To address this challenge, a promising direction is to incorporate client knowledge from multiple clients to train a high-quality global classifier while preserving privacy.
 Such a classifier leverages cross-client knowledge and improves local model performance upon deployment to clients.
-A vanilla method, FedAllRep, uploads all sample representations to the server for training the global classifier.
+A vanilla method, FedAllRep, uploads all sample representations to the server to train the global classifier.
 This ensures model performance by leveraging all representations (as exemplified in the left of \cref{fig:Motivation}), but it poses risks of leaking original samples via representation inversion attacks \cite{ulyanov2018deep} and introduces non-negligible communication overhead.
 To alleviate this issue, FedGH \cite{yi2023fedgh} constructs client knowledge in the form of per-category prototypes to train the global classifier, thereby reducing communication cost and mitigating the risk of representation inversion attacks.
-Those prototypes primarily capture the representative knowledge of each category.
-Training the global classifier on them may lead to increased focus on the prototypes, potentially resulting in sharper decision boundaries.
+Those prototypes capture category-representative information, and training on them may bias the global classifier toward prototypes, resulting in sharper decision boundaries (as exemplified in the middle of \cref{fig:Motivation}).